Reds vs. Athletics Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds will hand the ball to Hunter Greene (0-1) for his sixth start of the season.
+- The Reds will hand the ball to Nick Lodolo (2-1) for his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.
+- In five starts this season, he's earned a quality start in one of them.

-- In five starts, Greene has pitched through or past the fifth inning two times.
-He has a season average of 4.6 frames per outing.
+- Lodolo has made three starts of five or more innings in five chances this season, and averages 5.0 frames when he pitches.

 |Opponent